-Please refer to page 66 of this annual report.
+Please refer to page 67 of this annual report.

-3.3.12 Major Issues of Record or Written Statements Made by Any Director or Supervisor Dissenting to Important Resolutions Passed by the Board of Directors: None.

-3.3.13 Resignation or Dismissal of the Company's Key Individuals, Including the Chairman, CEO, and Heads of Accounting, Finance, Internal Audit, Corporate Governance and R&D:
+- 3.3.12 Major Issues of Record or Written Statements Made by Any Director or Supervisor Dissenting to Important Resolutions Passed by the Board of Directors: None. - 3.3.13 Resignation or Dismissal of the Company's Key Individuals, Including the Chairman, CEO, and Heads of Accounting, Finance, Internal Audit, Corporate Governance and R&D:

-Title Name Date of Appointment Date of Termination Reasons for Resignation or Dismissal Internal Audit officer Hsien-Liang Chou 01/02/2008 08/25/2021 Position adjustment Accounting officer Finance officer Corporate Governance officer Mei-Lan Peng 12/23/2019 08/25/2021 Position adjustment Accounting officer Finance officer Corporate Governance officer Hsien-Liang Chou 08/25/2021 02/22/2022 Position adjustment
+- Title Name Date of Appointment Date of Termination Reasons for Resignation or Dismissal Accounting officer Finance officer Corporate Governance officer Hsien-Liang Chou 08/25/2021 02/22/2022 Position adjustment